openconfig/featureprofiles/feature/security/gnsi/acctz/RecordSubscribeNongrpc/README.md

 		- .cmd_args must equal the arguments to the command.
 Abbreviated arguments that are not user-freeform, must be expanded by the DUT.
 		- If any of the .cmd or .cmd_args are truncated, {cmd,cmd_args}_istruncated must be true, else false.
 	- for authorization:
-		- .status must equal the expected and true authorization status for the RPC
+		- .status must equal the expected and true authorization status for the command/RPC
 		- if .status is PERMIT, .detail  might be populated with additional information
 		- if .status is DENY or ERROR, .detail should be populated with the reason
-		- grpc_service.status must equal the status of the RPC operation, SUCCESS or FAILURE
+		- command_service.status must equal the status of the command/RPC operation, SUCCESS or FAILURE
 			- If SUCCESS, task_ids should be populated with task IDs
 			- If FAILURE, failure_cause must be populated with a failure message
 	- task_ids might be populated with platform-specific information